The benefits of publishing in the Journal of Herbmed Pharmacology:

-Manuscripts should be submitted by one of the authors of the manuscript through the online system or sending to Editor-in-Chief's Email (firstname.lastname@example.org).
+Manuscripts should be only submitted by the online system.
+The manuscripts that be sent by other methods such as email will not been evaluated.
 The submitting author is responsible for ensuring that the article's publication has been approved by all the other coauthors.
 It is also the authors' responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.
 The submitting author takes responsibility for the paper during submission and peer review.

 Units of measurement should be presented simply and concisely using System International (SI) units.